eBay/IOManager/README.md

 > An asynchronous I/O reactor for Linux storage applications — C++20/23 coroutines over `io_uring`, with an epoll / tight-loop hybrid reactor.

-IOManager multiplexes storage and event sources onto a small pool of reactor threads and lets an application do **run-to-completion** async I/O without handing work off to a separate thread pool.
-As of **v13** the drive path is built on C++20/23 stackless coroutines driven by `io_uring`; the older Folly-futures, stackful-fiber, SPDK and libaio machinery has been removed.
+IOManager multiplexes storage and event sources onto a small pool of reactor threads and lets an application do async I/O **on the reactor threads themselves — non-blocking, never handed off to a separate thread pool.** As of **v13** the drive path is built on C++20/23 stackless coroutines driven by `io_uring`; the older Folly-futures, stackful-fiber, SPDK and libaio machinery has been removed.